karashiiro/Rimap/README.md

-# rimap
+# Rimap
 A production version of Prima.

 # Adding Rimap to Your Discord Server
-This is the easy way to use Rimap, just click the link below to add Rimap to your server:
+This is the easy way to use Rimap, just click the link below to add Rimap to your server and then follow the other directions:

 No link here yet.

+Create a channel called `#bot-stuff` for Rimap to post random data to.

 # Installation
 (WIP)